 At times, it may seem impossible to find a little peace and quiet.
-As your busy life gains momentum during the holiday season, it's more important than ever to find time to pause, process and recenter yourself.
+As your busy life gains momentum, it's more important than ever to find time to pause, process and recenter yourself.

-Whether you're at home or the office, it's important to take a moment to reclaim your balance.
-There's no need to light candles and incense to achieve inner peace.
+It's important to take a moment to reclaim your balance, especially when you're stuck at home.
+There's no need to light candles and incense to achieve inner peace (unless you want to, of course).
 A quiet environment, a few minutes and some space to breathe is enough.